metacpan/metacpan-cpan-extracted/distros/T/Template-Plugin-Gettext/README.md

 Localization for the Template Toolkit 2

+The POD version of this document exhibits errors.
+Consider reading the markdown version instead at https://github.com/gflohr/Template-Plugin-Gettext.

 ## Description

 This Perl library offers an end-to-end localization and internationalization solution for the Template Toolkit 2.